h2oai/xai_guidelines/README.md

 **Navdeep Gill**: Navdeep Gill is a senior data scientist and engineer at H2O.ai.
 Navdeep is a founding member of the interpretability team at H2O.ai and has worked on various other projects ay H2O.ai including the open source h2o, automl, and h2o4gpu machine learning libraries.
 Before joining H2O.ai, Navdeep worked in credit scoring and researched neuroscience.

 **Nick Schmidt**: Nick Schmidt is the director of the AI Practice at BLDS, a leading fair-lending advisory firm.
-At BLDS, Nick concentrates on creating real-world ethical AI systems for some of largest financial institutions in the world.
+At BLDS, Nick concentrates on creating real-world ethical AI systems for some of the largest financial institutions in the world.
 Prior to BLDS, Nick worked as an analyst and consultant at several well-respected economic and financial firms.